 Online attendance is monitored.
-It is the student's responsibility to withdraw from the class if he/she/they does/do not wish to continue enrollment.
-Those who do not complete any work from Lesson 1 by the Sunday deadline will be dropped from the course.
+It is your responsibility to withdraw from the class if you do not wish to continue enrollment.
+Those who do not complete Lesson 1 by the noted deadline on the schedule will be dropped from the course.